Biology

 BIOL-365: General Physiology

 This course emphasizes the functions of human physiology and cellular metabolism.
-The course will cover the regulation and maintenance of homeostasis.
-It will also cover the major body systems, their functions, and their physiological interactions.
-The course will provide an in-depth review of the physiology of cardiovascular conduction, oxygen and carbon dioxide metabolism in respiratory and circulatory systems; ion regulation and urinary systems; digestive systems and digestive enzyme functions; and the nervous system and cellular conduction.
+The course will cover the regulation and maintenance of homeostasis and the major body systems as well as their functions and physiological interactions.
+The course will provide an in-depth physiological review of: cardiovascular conduction, oxygen and carbon dioxide metabolism in respiratory and circulatory systems; ion regulation and urinary systems; digestive systems and digestive enzyme functions; and the nervous system and cellular conduction.
 Prerequisite: Successful completion (C- or better) of BIOL 310 with lab.
 Corequisite: BIOL 365L lab, 1 credit hour.
 Spring.

 BIOL-365L: General Physiology Lab

 In this lab course, experiments will be designed and performed to demonstrate principles of the physiology discussed in lecture.
 Emphasis will be placed on human physiology systems.
-Prerequisite: Successful completion (C- or better) of BIOL 310 with lab.
-Corequisite: BIOL 365 lecture, 3 credit hours.
+Prerequisite: Successful completion (C- or better) of BIOL 111 and 112 with labs and CHEM 111 and 112 with labs.
 Spring.

 BIOL-370: Ecology